Othmaneessafi/Fractol/README.md

 # Fractol

-# Fractol

-Fractol is a program developed for my learning course at 42 school for the exploration of Fractals.
+Fractol is a graphic project that render amazing Fractals.
+Developed for my learning course at 1337 school.
-Several options are available (see [Keyboard shortcuts](https://github.com/BenjaminSouchet/Fractol#keyboard-shortcuts) or/and [Mouse controls](https://github.com/BenjaminSouchet/Fractol#mouse-controls) sections for more infos) :
+Several options are available :

 * Zoom and unzoom
 * Change the number of iterations
 * Move the current fractal